-The crime statistic tables reflect the requirements mandated by federal law for compiling this report, which became effective February 2011 and were amended July 2016.
+The crime statistic tables reflect the requirements mandated by federal law for compiling this report, which became effective February 2011 and were amended July 2016 to include VAWA requirements.
 HU reports the crimes required by the Clery Act that occurred on or within an institution's Clery Geography that were reported to a CSA.